83% of Patients Want Both — The Hybrid Future of Post-Surgical Rehabilitation

 What the Technology Looks Like Today

-But current platforms share one fundamental limitation: they measure motion at the skin, not forces at the tissue.
-A wearable can tell you that a patient raised their arm to 120 degrees.
-It cannot tell you what force that motion placed on the repair site, or whether the sutures are starting to loosen.
+But these platforms share one fundamental limitation: they measure motion at the skin, not forces at the tissue.
+A wearable can tell you that a patient raised their arm to 120 degrees, but it cannot tell you what force that motion placed on the repair site.
+Even Persona IQ, the most advanced smart implant available, measures joint kinematics (acceleration, angular velocity) rather than direct tissue-interface pressure.
+More critically, these active sensor systems require batteries (Persona IQ's battery lasts approximately 10 years) and can only be used in large joint replacements — soft tissue repairs (rotator cuff, ACL reconstruction) have no equivalent solution today.

-This is where the bridge between implantable sensors and rehabilitation technology becomes critical.
-When a passive sensor inside the implant can measure tissue-level forces, and a wearable outside measures the motion that caused those forces — the rehabilitation system has both halves of the picture.
+This is where the bridge between passive implantable sensors and rehabilitation technology becomes critical.
+When a battery-free LC sensor inside the implant directly measures tissue forces, and a wearable outside measures the motion that caused those forces — the rehabilitation system has both halves of the picture.
+And this time, small enough for a rotator cuff, not just an artificial knee.

 Where iRehab Fits